 Using Incomplete Data

-Decisions based on partial information create risk.
+Decisions based on partial information create risks.

-Retiring a system without understanding integration dependencies can disrupt operations.
+For example: Retiring a system without understanding integration dependencies can disrupt operations.

 Running Rationalization as a One-Time Project